ttristann/TileGame/README.md

 - Kyla Marie Goff-Tutson
 - Tristan Anjelo Miranda Galang

-Two main games are Bejeweled and 2048.
+Two main games that are going to be developed are Bejeweled and 2048.